Brett Gardner

-Brett Michael Gardner (born August 24, 1983) is an American professional baseball outfielder who is a free agent.
-He has played in Major League Baseball (MLB) for the New York Yankees.
+Brett Michael Gardner (born August 24, 1983) is an American former professional baseball outfielder who spent his entire 14-year Major League Baseball (MLB) career with the New York Yankees.

 Gardner was a walk-on for the College of Charleston's baseball team.
-Selected by the Yankees in the third round of the 2005 MLB draft, Gardner made his MLB debut with the Yankees in 2008 and was part of the Yankees' 2009 World Series championship team.
+Selected by the Yankees in the third round of the 2005 MLB draft, Gardner made his MLB debut with the Yankees in 2008 and was part of the Yankees' 2009 World Series championship team that beat the Philadelphia Phillies.
 Gardner led the American League in stolen bases in 2011 and in triples in 2013.
 He was named an All-Star in 2015 and won a Gold Glove Award in 2016.
-Gardner has also won three Fielding Bible Awards.
+Gardner also won three Fielding Bible Awards.

+Gardner was a major leader in the Yankees' clubhouse during his tenure and developed into a fan favorite due to his tenacity, grit, and blue-collar approach.
+When top prospect Anthony Volpe made the Yankees' roster in 2023, he was offered the number 11 by the team, but he called Gardner for the veteran's blessing before accepting his old number, which Gardner happily obliged.

 Amateur career

 Gardner attended Holly Hill Academy in Holly Hill, South Carolina, where he played for the school's baseball team.
 He also played American Legion Baseball for St. George Post 105.

 Gardner attended walk-on tryouts for the baseball team at the College of Charleston in 2001.
 Gardner made the team and became a three-year starter for the College of Charleston Cougars.
 Gardner had a .397 batting average in 2004, his junior year, but he was not selected in the 2004 MLB draft.
 In 2005, his senior year, he batted .447, tied for the most hits in college baseball with 122, established a Cougars record with 85 runs scored, and led the Southern Conference with 38 stolen bases.